datastructures-js/graph/README.md

 ```

 ### .removeVertex(key)
-removes a vertex with all its edges from the graph by its key.
+removes a vertex with all its edges from the graph.

 <table>
   <tr><th align="center" colspan="3">params</th></tr>